mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 06 December 2025

-- The average temperature today is 10.87˚C,
+- The average temperature today is 11.32˚C,
-- With highs of 11.64˚C and lows of 10.16˚C,
+- With highs of 12.21˚C and lows of 10.71˚C,
-- It may feel like 10.36˚C with scattered clouds
+- It may feel like 10.78˚C with broken clouds
-- The wind speed is 7.72m/s and visibility is 8000m
+- The wind speed is 6.69m/s and visibility is 9000m
-- The pressure is 993hPa and humidity is 90%
+- The pressure is 994hPa and humidity is 87%
 - The sun will rise at 08:00 and set at 15:58

 <!-- weather_marker ends -->